daudx/Daud-sDemo/README.md

 # Daud-sDemo
-This is my first repository
+This is my first repository of git
+Author-Dawood